apparentorder/farssh/README.md

 To update the FarSSH Cloudformation template, select the FarSSH stack in the Cloudformation console, hit "Update" and replace the template using this S3 url: `https://farssh.s3.amazonaws.com/cloudformation/farssh.yaml`

+Update the image URI to reflect the updated version.

 To update FarSSH settings, update the stack with the "Use current template" option.